 CSV files should have 1 header row, 1 ID column, and either 1 or 2 columns for data values.
+The ID column can contain BiGG IDs or descriptive names for the reactions, metabolites, or genes in the dataset.
 Here is an example with a single data value columns: